Girls Just Wanna Have Fun!

-Girls Just Wanna Have Fun! is the seventh studio album by the Irish all-girl pop band The Nolans.
-Released in 1984 through Towerbell Records and Mercury Records, the album consists of cover medleys totaling to 33 songs.
-It marked the first album without original member Linda Nolan following her departure from the group in 1982.
+Girls Just Wanna Have Fun! is the seventh studio album by the Irish/British pop group The Nolans.
+Released in 1984 through Towerbell Records and Mercury Records, the album consists of medleys of recent pop hits as well as complete versions of recent hits.
+It was produced by Richard Myhill and was the group's first album for two years.